UFGraphFR: Graph Federation Recommendation System based on User Text description features: Related Work

 Federated Recommendation Systems (FedRS, as shown in Fig.\ref{fedrec}) is an important extension of Federated Learning (FL) in the field of recommendation, which realizes cross-client personalization modeling by protecting the user's privacy.
 Personalized modeling, allows the user's raw data to complete the training process of the Recommender system(RecSys) without leaving the client while protecting the user's privacy.

 Some existing basic recommender system approaches (e.g., Matrix-Factorization-Based RecSys\cite{2009Matrix}, Neural Collaborative Filtering Based RecSys\cite{10.1145/3038912.3052569}) have been combined with the FL framework to form, for example, matrix factorization based federated recommender systems FCF\cite{ammaduddin2019federatedcollaborativefilteringprivacypreserving}, FedMF\cite{chai_secure_2021}, MetaMF\cite{lin_meta_2020}, FedRecon\cite{singhal_federated_2022}, and neural collaborative filtering based federated recommender system FedNCF\cite{10.1016/j.knosys.2022.108441}.
 After this, more and more FedRSs were proposed.
-Zhang et al.\cite{zhang_dual_2023} proposed a personalized FedRec framework, PFedRec, which removes user embedding and learns personalized scoring functions to capture user preferences.
+Zhang et al.\cite{zhang2023dual} proposed a personalized FedRec framework, PFedRec, which removes user embedding and learns personalized scoring functions to capture user preferences.
 However, this framework ignores the correlation between users and does not respond well to the common preferences among similar users.
 To compensate for this shortcoming of correlation between users, Liu et al.\cite{liu2022federated} enhanced the federated recommender system by introducing the user's social network.
 However, this framework exposes the user's social network explicitly, which goes against the premise of protecting user privacy.
 Wu et al.\cite{wu_federated_2022} proposed FedPerGNN, an approach to capture user-item correlations using local map neural networks.
 At the same time, FedPerGNN also uses servers to find higher-order neighbors, thus providing more favorable information for local model training.
+Chen et al.\cite{10988883} propose FedSI, a Bayesian deep neural network-based subnetwork inference framework for personalized federated learning.
+By selecting parameters with high variance for Bayesian inference and fixing the rest deterministically, FedSI efficiently quantifies systematic uncertainty while outperforming existing baselines in heterogeneous federated learning scenarios.
+Chen et al.\cite{CHEN2026104454} propose FedPP, a federated neural nonparametric point process model that integrates neural embeddings with Sigmoidal Gaussian Cox Processes (SGCPs) on the client side and employs a divergence-based distribution aggregation mechanism.
+This approach effectively models sparse events and uncertainties while preserving privacy in federated settings.
 However, this approach aligns historical interactions with the server leads to high computational overhead, and increases the risk of exposing users' private information.